microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaInvitation.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-This cmdlet is used to invite a new external user to your directory.
+this cmdlet is used to invite a new external user to your directory.

-## EXAMPLES
+## Examples

 ### Invite a new external user to your directory
 ```